RobMeades/FerretCam/README.md

 To power the camera from a mains supply a mains-to-5 Volt switched-mode power supply module was purchased, also from [Amazon](https://www.amazon.co.uk/gp/product/B073GPSY4T).

-Then to mount the lot a waterproof [plastic enclosure](https://uk.rs-online.com/web/p/general-purpose-enclosures/7739607/), 230 mm x 125 mm x 60 mm, was purchased from RSOnline, plus an [IP68 waterproof high voltage tee panel connector](https://uk.rs-online.com/web/p/lighting-connectors/1369903/) and matching [cable-mounted tee socket](https://uk.rs-online.com/web/p/lighting-connectors/1369898/).
+Then to mount the lot an [IP68 waterproof plastic enclosure](https://uk.rs-online.com/web/p/general-purpose-enclosures/7739607/), 230 mm x 125 mm x 60 mm, was purchased from RSOnline, plus an [IP68 waterproof high voltage tee panel connector](https://uk.rs-online.com/web/p/lighting-connectors/1369903/) and matching [cable-mounted tee socket](https://uk.rs-online.com/web/p/lighting-connectors/1369898/).

 A pack of [Vishay 3 mm high-brightness white LEDs](https://uk.rs-online.com/web/p/leds/8184452/) were also purchased from RSOnline.